Fri, May 24, 2024

 📽️ Provide subtitles or alternate versions for all your multimedia content

-This allows people who are deaf or have hearing difficulties to access the content.
-More generally you should keep in mind to offer text alternative to any non-text content.
+- Ensure people who are deaf or have hearing difficulties can access the content.

 🖼️ Change the orientation between portrait and landscape

-This option allows visually impaired people to navigate more freely within the application.
+- Allow visually impaired users to navigate more freely within the application.

 🎢 Limit scrolling actions

-These actions can be difficult to undertake for people with motor disabilities.
-Therefore, we need to provide interfaces that allow direct access to content and show as much information as possible without the user having to scroll.
+- Provide interfaces that allow direct access to content and show as much information as possible without requiring scrolling.

 🚀 Facilitate access to information